Why Capernaum was Our Favorite City to Visit in Israel

 St. Peter’s house!!!

-And when he returned to Capernaum after some days, it was reported that he was at home.
-And many were gathered together, so that there was no more room, not even at the door.
-And he was preaching the word to them.
-And they came, bringing to him a paralytic carried by four men.
+And when he returned to Capernaum after some days, it was reported that he was at home and many were gathered together, so that there was no more room, not even at the door.
+And he was preaching the word to them and they came, bringing to him a paralytic carried by four men.
 And when they could not get near him because of the crowd, they removed the roof above him, and when they had made an opening, they let down the bed on which the paralytic lay.
 And when Jesus saw their faith, he said to the paralytic, “Son, your sins are forgiven.”
 Mark 2:1-5

 Even the gates of Hades will not overcome Christ’s church.